 HEB Office Hours

-For office hours by appointment, email or call to schedule a time.
-Directions to their offices are listed under the "HEB Advising Office Directions" tab.
+Directions to the offices of Drs.
+Hooven and Frazier are listed under the "HEB Advising Office Directions" tab, above.<embed>

 Notes for Pre-Concentrators Considering Human Evolutionary Biology

-Evolutionary theory provides a powerful framework for investigating questions about why humans are the way they are.
-Human evolutionary biologists are driven to understand how evolutionary forces have shaped our us--our biology, our patterns of behavior, and our culture.
-Research in human evolutionary biology is increasingly influencing medical science, through the nascent field of evolutionary medicine, and other areas such as economics, linguistics, psychology, and political science.
+Evolutionary theory is a pillar of modern science and provides a powerful framework for investigating questions about why humans are the way they are.
+Human evolutionary biologists seek to understand how evolutionary forces have shaped our anatomy, our physiology, and our patterns of behavior.
+Research in human evolutionary biology profoundly influences medical science and the practice of medicine, and also impacts economics, psychology, political science, religion and literature.

 Examples of questions in which we are interested: